Queen1eZ/Huffman-Encoding/README.md

 # Making Binary Strings with `BitSeq`

 We've been talking about bits and chars and strings and such: bits make up a char, and chars make up a string.
 In the bigger picture of Huffman Encoding, we use the encoding to "pack bits".
-However, for this assignment, we're going to keep it a little simpler.
+However, for this project, we're going to keep it a little simpler.

 `BitSeq` is a class that will help us keep track of our 1s and 0s.
 In actuality, it's just a list of